Deals of the day-Mergers and acquisitions

 ** China has asked Anbang Insurance Group, whose chairman was detained last month, to sell its assets outside the country, Bloomberg reported, citing unnamed sources.

-** Indian e-commerce firm Snapdeal said it was ending all talks regarding a sale to bigger rival Flipkart and would remain independent, bringing down the curtain on months of negotiations around the deal valued at up to $950 million.
-(Compiled by Diptendu Lahiri in Bengaluru)
+** India's Snapdeal said it had decided to remain independent and was ending all talks regarding a sale, bringing the curtain down on months of discussions around a possible acquisition of the e-commerce firm by bigger rival Flipkart.

+** Diagnostics company Laboratory Corp of America Holdings said it would buy privately owned contract research organization (CRO) Chiltern International Ltd for nearly $1.2 billion in cash to expand its oncology offerings.

+** Specialty chemicals group Clariant said it has hired Goldman Sachs as an additional adviser to help stave off an activist investor's campaign to derail its planned merger with U.S. peer Huntsman.